 Challenges of testing cross-browser websites and apps

 QA technicians don’t just face the aforementioned issues when testing cross-browser compatibility though.
 Those are just the most common ones.
 Logistical ones are another game entirely.
 One of these is computing power.
 Cross-browser testing means requiring powerful machines to run each and every browser on multiple operating systems and browser versions.
-And if you’re testing for mobile devices too, you’ve got a never-ending range to choose from.
+If you’re testing for mobile devices too, you’ve got a never-ending range to choose from.

-And this isn’t even considering the sheer volume of test iterations that are required.
+This isn’t even considering the sheer volume of test iterations that are required.
 Just picture the set of tests needed for each browser and then making one small change to the application or the website.
 You’ll now be needed to run every set of tests all over again.
 This is perhaps why the need for defect management tools is on the rise.

 Testing cross-browser compatibility for your website